Master of Science (MSc) in AI and Digital Media (Approved Programme under UGC's Targeted TPg Programmes Fellowships Scheme)

 Language Proficiency Requirement

 Applicants should be able to communicate in English at an advanced level, possessing one or more of the following qualifications if they did not study in an English-speaking institution.
-The test result provided should be within two years from the date of issuance of the Admission Offer letter.

 - an IELTS overall band score of at least 6.0*; or